byuflowlab/bpm-turbine-acoustics/README.md

     rotation rate of each turbine (rad/s) velf : float
     free stream wind speed (m/s)
-velx : array
-    the self-induced x-velocity of the turbine at each point along blade flight path (m/s) vely : array
-    the self-induced y-velocity of the turbine at each point along blade flight path (m/s) wakex : array
+wakex : array
     the wake influenced x-velcoity of the turbine at each point along the blade flight path (m/s) wakey : array